Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Related: Check out our Nikon Coolpix B700 review

 There’s no doubt about it: the B500 Nikon is a really good camera—a great one, even.
 The performance this camera exhibits for its asking price is unbelievable, far better than the Olympus Stylus Tough TG-6.
-Having 16-megapixels is ideal without stepping into an expensive territory, not to mention the camera also has low light functionality called vibration reduction, which keeps images clear even in low light.
-And given how easy it is to use—what, with all the buttons in really smart spots—you couldn’t find a better camera for a novice, but serious photographer.
+Having 16-megapixels is ideal without stepping into expensive territory, not to mention the camera also has low light functionality called vibration reduction, which keeps images clear even in low light.
+And given how easy it is to use—what, with all the buttons in really smart spots—you couldn’t find a better camera for a novice, but a serious photographer.

 The Nikon Coolpix B500 is a superb workhorse for any self-proclaimed photographer ready to expand past smartphones.
 Sure, 16-megapixels isn’t the best of the best, and the camera can feel a bit bulky in a bag, but its performance is so on point that it doesn’t matter.
 Having such a tantalizing price point is icing on the cake.